-SARS-CoV-2 is a beta-coronavirus that is thought to be originally bat-borne before jumping to humans to cause the COVID-19 pandemic.
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a beta-coronavirus that is thought to be originally bat-borne before jumping to humans to cause the COVID-19 pandemic, with possible intermediate species.

 Phylogenetic trees are diagrammatic representations of the evolution between different related species based on their genetic and physical similarities.
 At a broader level, phylogenetic trees originate from a ‘common ancestor’ giving rise to the multitude of life including bacteria, archaea, and Eukaryota.

 The severe acute respiratory syndrome coronavirus (SARS-CoV-2) is the cause of the ongoing global pandemic of coronavirus disease-2019 (COVID-19) that originated around mid-December 2019 in Wuhan, Hubei Province of China.
-As of March 11, 2020, COVID-19 was declared a global pandemic by the World Health Organisation and the virus had spread to most nations.
+COVID-19 was declared a global pandemic by the World Health Organisation and spread across the globe.

 SARS-CoV-2 is a lineage-b beta-coronavirus belonging to the coronaviridae family.
 This family belongs to the order nidovirales, of the pisonivirecetes class, of the pisuviricota phylum, of the orthomavirae kingdom, of the ribovaria realm.
 As such, the virus has an RNA genome (+ssRNA with single linear arrangement) with RNA-dependent RNA polymerase (RdRp) which produces RNA from RNA.